TomOr37/EvoltuionProgrammingProject/README.md

 ## Intoduction

-"Flappy bird" is an arcade game popularized in the 2010's built for mobile phones.
+"Flappy bird" is an arcade styled game popularized in the 2010's built for mobile phones.
 #### Gameplay:
 The player play as the bird, while the goal of the game is to dodge some pipes by "jumping" and getting far as one can.
 The pipes position varies in the game.
 The score increase by 1 every time the bird